stoneface86/nim-rtmidi/README.md

 A vendored copy of RtMidi is included in this repository when linking statically, so you will need to install RtMidi's dependencies:

- - Linux:   ALSA development libraries
+ - Linux:   ALSA development libraries, pthreads
  - OSX:     None
  - Windows: None